Rose Bowl (cricket ground): Facilities and functions

-Besides the main cricket ground at the Ageas Bowl, an additional satellite ground borders the main ground to the south-east.
+Besides the main cricket ground at the Rose Bowl, an additional satellite ground borders the main ground to the south-east.
 Known as the Nursery Ground, it hosts Hampshire Second XI matches at the Hampshire Academy in Southern Premier Cricket League matches.
 Its end names are the Northern End and the Golf Club End.
 Its pavilion is named after Arthur Holt, who coached Hampshire from 1949 to 1965.
 The Nursery Ground has hosted one first-class match, Hampshire v Loughborough MCCU in April 2013.

 The main pavilion, now known as the Rod Bransgrove Pavilion, holds the players facilities, as well as facilities for club members, such as the Robin Smith Suite, Derek Shackleton suite, the Richards Suite, the Greenidge Suite and The Hambledons (a suite named after the famous Hambledon Club).
 Located between the pavilion and the cricket academy building is the atrium restaurant.
 The cricket academy, which has six lanes of cricket nets is used by county squads, the Hampshire Academy, cricket clubs and schools.
 It is known to have some of the best facilities of its kind outside of Lord's and is available for hire by the general public.
 The two new stands include permanent catering facilities along the internal concourse of the ground floor, which were lacking prior to the redevelopment.
 Also located on the ground floor of the west stand is the club shop.
 Both of the new stands contain suites which can be used for conferences and exhibitions outside of match days.
 The stands are named after two of Hampshire's most popular captains, Colin Ingleby-MacKenzie and Shane Warne.